PolusAI/image-tools/utils/polus-imagej-macro-plugin/README.md

 ```

 3. To ensure the macro was performed on the correct image the output image must
-be a differnt version of the original input image or the plugin will fail.
+be a different version of the original input image or the plugin will fail.
 The
 optional `--maxIterations` argument (defaults to 10) can be used to specify
 how many times a macro should be attempted before terminating the plugin.